AgoRapide/AgoRapide/README.md

 Properties are only added to the database, with older properties marked as invalid.

 The entity (the user) doing the change is also logged telling you who changed what data.

-See methods like Property/{IntegerQueryId}/History.
+See methods like [Property/{IntegerQueryId}/History](http://sample.agorapide.com/api/APIMethod/1360/HTML) and [example](http://sample.agorapide.com/api/Property/1744/History/HTML)

 ## A C# centric approach.
 AgoRapide is more C# centric than database centric in the sense that the database schema is in reality stored as C# code.
 Auto generated libraries are then used as basis for access through other programming environment (like Java, Swift, ObjectiveC and so on).